 Last year my mum decided to finally purchase a camper van, although she had always wanted a VW 60s split screen camper those things cost a small fortune.
 Instead, she bought a gorgeous VW T5 which had the back converted to a camper.
 I had been wanting to venture out camping in it since the day she picked it up, and so we decided to go to France for the May bank holiday.
 I’ve never really been camping; as a kid I was lucky enough to get holidays abroad in Spain and Greece, so I missed out on the whole caravanning in the south coast or camp site holidays in France.
 I am by no means complaining, I know I was lucky enough to get to see the places I did, however I find myself now wanting those experiences.

 For my birthday last year I went to Calais for 2 days, but we didn’t have much time to check out the local area so we decided to camp near to Calais and found a gorgeous camp site called Camping La Bien Assise not far away in the small village of Guines.
+Originally we had wanted to go to this alan rogers camping site, because our friends had recommended it after they’d enjoyed a weekend away.
 Before we could even set off on the trip we had a lot of preparing to do – driving in a different country isn’t just confusing it can also be a minefield in terms of the different laws.
 In France, for example, you have to have certain items in your vehicle by law, items such as a hi-vis jacket, hazard triangle and even a breathalyzer kit!
 Not only that but you have to make sure your car/van is up to the job – do you really want to break down or have issues whilst driving along a country road in a foreign country?
 It’s best to check you have things like all season tyres, an oil check and whatever spares you might need.

 So, after a very early start on the Saturday morning, and a fraught time trying to place the beam converters on the van (something else that’s a requirement for a UK vechicle travelling in Europe), it was time for the drive down to the Euro Tunnel after picking Sammie up on the way.
 My mum is petrified of water so we decided to give the ferry a miss this time & opt for the tunnel; she was going to be stressed enough with the thought of foreign road driving.
 On the way down we made plans on how in God’s name the three of us were gonna set the awning up (the tent attached to the side of the van) and also how we were going to spend our next few days.
 The Euro Tunnel was a strange affair, it’s like being on a train but not on a train, and a few times I had the thought of ‘what if the water gets too heavy and break through the tunnel’… I never said I was a smart cookie.
 Once we arrived in France it was panic stations all over; my mum has been driving years and is a car buff so she’s a very confident driver, however as soon as we set off the nerves kicked in as the inbuilt sat nav was being temperamental and wouldn’t pick us up as been in France.
 So it was down to me, the non-driver to use Google Maps on the phone & become a walking talking sat nav.
 My first rookie mistake was to say ‘take the third exit off the roundabout’ when it actual fact it’s the first exit as you’re reading it right, not left.
 Despite this we managed to make it to the campsite in one piece.
 Camping Le Bien Assise is a beautiful campsite, and the staff there could not have been more helpful – they had put us close to the bathrooms haha.
 It’s a large site with a heated pool, on site bar, snack bar, pub and restaurant.
 It’s set in the most beautiful surroundings too, very green and well kept.
 After setting the awning up with not much bother at all it was time to relax… And by relax I mean break out the cheese, crackers and prosecco.